Homemade Pepperoni Pizza Rolls

 - 4 teaspoons instant yeast

-- 8 ounces (about 2 cups) freshly shredded mozzarella cheese
+- 2 cups (227 g) freshly shredded mozzarella cheese

 - Preheat the oven to 425 degrees F. Line a large, rimmed baking sheet (about 12X18-inches) with parchment paper.

 - For the dough, in an electric stand mixer fitted with the dough hook (you can also do this by hand in a large bowl with a spoon), stir together the water, honey, olive oil, yeast, salt and 1 cup of the flour.
 With the mixer on low speed, continue adding the flour until the dough clears the sides of the bowl and forms a soft, smooth ball.
 Knead for 3-4 minutes (add a few minutes if using whole wheat flour).
 Let the dough rest, covered, in the bowl for 10-15 minutes.

 - Separate the dough into two pieces.
 On a lightly greased countertop, press one portion of dough into a thin rectangle, about 14X10-inches.

 - Spread 1/2 to 3/4 cup pizza sauce evenly across the top.
 Sprinkle evenly with half the mozzarella cheese and then half the pepperoni.
 Starting with on long side, roll up cinnamon-roll style, pinching the seam together to seal.

 - Place the cornmeal in a bowl or shallow dish.
 Cut the dough into 1-inch sections.
 One by one, press the bottom of each pizza roll into the cornmeal and then place on the prepared baking sheet about an inch apart.